Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What data protection issues should be considered when conducting pharmacovigilance activities?

 Every marketing authorisation holder has particular pharmacovigilance obligations to observe any adverse effects and report them to the competent Greek and European authorities.
-However, the collected data of adverse effects on patients should be handled carefully and according to the relevant Personal Data Law (2472/1997).
+However, the data detailing adverse effects in patients should be handled carefully and according to the relevant Personal Data Law (2472/1997), which will be amended following the implementation of European Regulation 679/2016 (the General Data Protection Regulation).

 Pricing and reimbursement